BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 GorillaStack claims to be extensible and ChatOps-ready, but such programmability means it's best for experienced AWS pros.
 The company even stated that it prefers to sell with AWS consulting partners, but it does supply directly through the website as well.
 The SaaS version runs in AWS.

-GorillaStack is AWS-specific, not a general-purpose cost management tool.
+According to GorillaStack, it offers "AWS Cost Optimisation."
 It targets DevOps teams with the skills to customize rules and design more complicated automated workflows.
 Although it includes a cost savings dashboard designed for management, GorillaStack supplements Cost Explorer and CloudWatch; it doesn't replace them.

 ParkMyCloud is a multi-cloud, SaaS platform that focuses on automatic resource optimization by identifying and eliminating public cloud resource waste.
 It claims it can save customers up to 65% on their cloud costs.